11 Leadership Qualities of a Great Project Manager

 This concept is essential to producing and maintaining a happy, positive and productive work environment.

 9. Be Caring

 In the working world, is it important for a great project leader to understand that all projects require a certain level of work/life balance for the members of the entire project team.
 While team members can be dedicated to a project, they are still people with lives outside the workplace.

 Demonstrating empathy and compassion toward the members of the team can directly impact the quality of the relationships and help produce better overall project results.

 Projects of all sizes and complexities will have their obstacles.
 No matter how well planned a project is, overcoming these issues requires a project leader that is able to consistently maintain their composure.

 The best leaders resolve problems by remaining calm and collected while quickly assessing the issue, working toward a resolution and getting the project moving in the right direction.

 11. Be Passionate

-Team members are naturally drawn to follow leaders who are positive, enthusiastic and most importantly, passionate.
+Team members are naturally drawn to follow leaders who are positive, enthusiastic, and most importantly, passionate.
 As a project leader, it is essential to remain optimistically committed to a project and the overall big picture.
-The passion and enthusiasm a leader demonstrates toward a project and its team can directly lead to a productive, dedicated and happy team.
+The passion and enthusiasm a leader demonstrate toward a project and its team can directly lead to a productive, dedicated, and happy team.